Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 These words are not often used in general sentences, but are used to indicate logic.

 # 9. Verb Conjugation

+The SFGPL has words that modify verbs, such as tense, phase and auxiliary verbs.
+These words are mainly attached directly to the verb and modify it, while others modify the whole sentence.

 ## Verb tenses